usc-mrel/PulseqT1T2Mapping/README.md

 # Usage

+User inputs for the control of the scripts are given by user_opts.json.
+Currently user opts are consisting of:

+"show_diag": (bool) Whether or not to show sequence diagram.
+"write_seq": (bool) Whether or not to write the sequence to a file.
+"detailed_rep": (bool) Whether or not to generate a detailed report of the sequence.
+(Beware, its slow.)
+"param_filename": (string) Name of the protocol file to be used.
+File should be present under "protocols/".

 Protocol parameters should be given in .json format.
 They can be found under "protocols/" directory.
+Protocol parameters can be following (subject to increase):

+TBA

-Desired protocols should be input in the sequence design scripts.
-Currently there are 3 scripts:
+Currently there are following scripts:

 - MultiEchoSpinEcho2D.py
 Implements a 2D MESE sequence to be used for T2 mapping.